Since 2007, the United States government has been unjustly pursing four decorated veterans for war-zone crimes they did not commit.

-After viewing our video, scroll down to review a handy infographic with the basics of our case - a great quick reference piece!
+After viewing our video, scroll down to review a handy infographic with the basics of the case after the joint 2014 trial - a great quick reference piece!
+For the specifics of why Nick’s case has been different, and additional rights violations applicable to all four men revealed after the joint trial, check out our Vindictive Prosecution and Perjured Testimony pages.

 On September 16th, 2007, Paul Slough, Dustin Heard, Nick Slatten and Evan Liberty set out with 15 of their Blackwater teammates as part of Tactical Support Team Raven 23, to secure a busy square in Baghdad's Red Zone.
 Blackwater, under contract with the U.S. Department of State, was responsible for diplomatic security in the country of Iraq.